tinniaru3005/peer_connect/README.md

     truffle migrate --reset
     ```

-### When to Use `truffle migrate --reset`

     Use the `--reset` option with `truffle migrate` when you need to redeploy your smart contracts from scratch.
 This is useful in the following scenarios:
     - You have made changes to your smart contracts and need to redeploy them.
     - You want to reset the state of your contracts on the blockchain.
     - You are encountering issues with migrations and want to start fresh.

 3. **Go to Local Server**: Open your browser and navigate to `http://localhost:3000`.